The #1 Reason You Should Order Flowers Early For Valentine’s Day

 According to a recent survey conducted by the Society of American Florists and the National Retail Federation:

-- 224 million roses were produced for Valentine’s Day in 2012.
+- An estimated 250 million roses are produced for Valentine’s Day.

-Keep in mind, that although the Valentine’s Day ranks #3 in overall number of retail floral transactions, it is the #1 holiday for florists, based on fresh flower sales.
+Not only does Valentine’s Day rank #1 in the overall number of retail floral transactions, but it is also the #1 holiday for fresh flower sales.

 If you’re looking for more information about Valentine trends and tips, pay a visit to AboutFlowers.com, the consumer site of the Society of American Florists.

 If so, enter your email address or click the red button on the lower right-hand corner of your screen so that I can update you whenever new stuff is added to our site.
 The emails you receive from me will not be promotional in nature.
 They’ll merely be notifications of new posts that are published. 🙂